-◆ MATH 1010 Contemporary Mathematics

-Nature and techniques of mathematics; topics such as number systems, modern geometry, probability, and the history and development of mathematical ideas.
+MATH 1010 Contemporary Mathematics (3) Nature and techniques of mathematics; topics such as set theory, consumer mathematics, statistics, probability, methods of apportionment, and voting schemes.
 Prereq: 2 years of high school algebra and acceptable test scores; or DSPM 0850.
 [E]

-◆ MATH 1410,1420 Structure of Number Systems I,II (3,3)
+\\Transitional Studies course (not generally transferable; not applicable to credit hours required for a degree or certificate) MATH 1410,1420 Structure of Number Systems I,II (3,3)

 1410-Study of relations, functions, numeration systems, and whole number systems.
 1420-Integers, number theory, rational and irrational numbers and Euclidean geometry.
-Must be taken in sequence with a C or better.
+Must be taken in sequence.
 Prereq for 1410: 2 years of high school algebra and acceptable test scores; or DSPM 0850.
 [E]

-- ◆ MATH 1510,1520 Statistics I,II (3,3) Intro to statistical thinking.
+MATH 1510,1520 Statistics I,II (3,3) Intro to statistical thinking.
 1510-Sampling methods, data organization, variability and central tendency measures, probability distributions, and estimations; credit not allowed for both MATH 1510 and 1530.
 1520-Focus on hypothesis testing, construction of confidence intervals, independence of 2 variables, simple analysis of variance, analysis of regression, and intro to non-parametric statistics.
-Must be taken in sequence with a C or better.
+Must be taken in sequence.
 Prereq for 1510: 2 years of high school algebra and acceptable test scores; or DSPM 0850.
+[E]

-[E] - ◆ MATH 1530 Introductory Statistics (3) Intro to statistical thinking; sampling methods, organization of data, measures of central tendency and variability, probability, probability distributions, estimations, hypothesis testing, inference for regression, and variance analysis; credit not allowed for both MATH 1510 and 1530.
+MATH 1530 Introductory Statistics (3) Intro to statistical thinking; sampling methods, organization of data, measures of central tendency and variability, probability, probability distributions, estimations, hypothesis testing, inference for regression, and variance analysis; credit not allowed for both MATH 1510 and 1530.
 Prereq: 2 years of high school algebra and acceptable test scores; or DSPM 0850.
+[E]

-[E] - ◆ MATH 1710 College Algebra (3) Equations and inequalities, functions and graphs, linear and quadratic functions, equation systems, polynomial and rational functions, and exponential and logarithmic functions; credit not allowed for both MATH 1710 and 1740.
+MATH 1710 College Algebra (3) Equations and inequalities, functions and graphs, linear and quadratic functions, equation systems, polynomial and rational functions, and exponential and logarithmic functions; credit not allowed for both MATH 1710 and 1740.
 Prereq: 2 years of high school algebra and acceptable test scores; or DSPM 0850.
-[E] - ◆ MATH 1720 Pre-Calculus (4) Trigonometric functions, identities, equations and graphs, inverse trigonometric functions, triangle applications, vectors, polar coordinates, complex numbers, conic sections, sequences and series, and the Binomial theorem; credit not allowed for both MATH 1750 and 1720.
-Prereg: 2 high school math credits above the Algebra I level and acceptable test scores; or MATH 1710 with a C or better.
 [E]

-^{}Transitional studies course (not generally transferable; not applicable to credit hours required for a degree or certificate)
+MATH 1720 Pre-Calculus (4)

+Trigonometric functions, identities, equations and graphs, inverse trigonometric functions, triangle applications, vectors, polar coordinates, complex numbers, conic sections, sequences and series, and the Binomial theorem; credit not allowed for both MATH 1750 and 1720.
+Prereq: 2 high school math credits above the Algebra I level and acceptable test scores; or MATH 1710.
+[E]